GianlucaGuarini/grunt-testardo/README.md

 [testardo options](https://github.com/WebReflection/testardo/blob/master/src/server/how-to.js)

 #### ip
 the ip address to use. by default reachable through the network

 #### port
 which port should be used to run tests. i.e. http://0.0.0.0:7357/

+#### https (false by default)
+if set to true it will proxy the page to test using the https protocol

 #### host
 the host name. it could be a remote address too